Airbus says four canceled Qatar A350s to be reallocated

-PARIS Qatar Airways has canceled orders for four A350-900 aircraft due to delays in deliveries and they will be "reallocated," Airbus said on Thursday.
+PARIS (Reuters) - Qatar Airways has canceled orders for four A350-900 aircraft due to delays in deliveries and they will be "reallocated," Airbus said on Thursday.

 Confirmation of the move, which leaves Airbus with four completed A350s worth $311 million each at list prices looking for a new home, came with monthly data showing a tripling of year-to-date orders following last month's Paris Airshow.